 GHS Honors Thesis (GHS:4991)

-Honors IS/ Global Health Studies track student presents her thesis research
+An Honors Global Health Studies student presenting his thesis research poster

 What is the Honors Thesis in Global Health Studies?

 The Honors Thesis in Global Health Studies is an academically rigorous research project undertaken under the direct supervision of a University of Iowa faculty mentor.
 Every GHS Honors Thesis must be approved by a faculty mentor and the Global Health Studies Program, and it must include research, discussion, and documentation of sources.
 Students should register for GHS:4991 Honors Thesis in Global Health Studies when registering for the semester in which the thesis will be completed (this is an independent research experience with meeting times arranged by student and faculty mentor).
 Students earn 3 s.h. of graded credit for completing GHS:4991 Honors Thesis in Global Health Studies.
 Students also enroll in GHS:4992 Global Health Studies Honors Cohort with the GHS Honors Advisor (for 0 sh/ arranged time) during the semester in which GHS:4991 will be completed.

 - GHS:3010 Identifying/ Developing a Global Health Project is a pre-requisite for GHS:4991 Honors Thesis in Global Health Studies.

 - GHS:4992 GHS Honors Cohort is a co-requisite for GHS:4991 Honors Thesis in Global Health Studies.

 - The Honors Thesis may be either a 30-50 page thesis paper or a creative research project.
 Creative projects must be approved by the Global Health Studies Program prior to registration.